eshalakhotia/Shreddify/README.md

 - Updating data when webpages are updated (how often?
 How can we ensure that web page updates will maintain data types / integrity to make scraping viable?)
 - Different departments will store their requirements in different formats - how do we make a generalized parser?

+**HTA Approval (crusch):** Rejected — if you come up with a sufficiently feasible + complex algorithm and resubmit, this idea can be reevaluated.

 **Idea 2**

 Staying fit can be tough, especially when it involves having to plan your workouts around your work, current fitness, diet, and of course, energy level.
 I want to create a website/app (not sure yet) which will suggest a daily workout for the user based on both an initial questionnaire to establish long-term goals and daily check-ins.